 Dining at Wild Coast Tented Lodge

 The dining area is in a beautiful bamboo dining dome called the Dining Pavilion.
-There is also a big swimming pool and the Ten Tuskers bar where you can get your cooldown cocktail directly at the pool.
+There is also a big swimming pool and the Ten Tuskers Bar, where you can get a delicious cocktail directly from the pool.

-For dinner, there is a daily changing menu of delicious Sri Lankan cuisines.
-Their quality of food is really something that’s going to surprise you.
+For dinner, there is a daily changing menu of delicious Sri Lankan cuisine.
+Their quality of food is really something that surprised us.
+Expect colorful and refined dishes made of fresh, seasonal produce from the local farmers.

-Just to be sure, after dark the staff will escort you to the dining area so you won’t bump in wild elephants. ;-)
+Fun fact: Just to be sure, after dark, the staff will escort you to the dining area.
+This way, you won’t bump into any wild elephants. ;-)

 Staying at Yala National Park

-Staying at Wild Coast Tented Lodges in Sri Lanka is a once in a lifetime experience.
+Staying at Wild Coast Tented Lodges in Sri Lanka is a once-in-a-lifetime experience.
 From the bamboo dining dome to the stitches on the tent, every little detail has been taken care of.
-Walking around in the dunes and spotting wild buffalos or see the wild water hitting the rocks on the beach will amaze you again about the beauty of this country.
+Walking around the dunes, spotting wild buffalo, or seeing the waves land on the rocky shore are perfect examples of Sri Lanka’s natural beauty.

 Book: Yala Wild Coast Lodge